 11. Compost at home

-If you have unopened food you know you're not going to eat, provided it's still within the 'use by date', you can donate it to your local food bank.
-There is also a great food-sharing app called Olio that allows you to advertise and donate any surplus food in your local community.
+If you have unopened food you're not going to eat, provided it's still within the 'use by date', you can donate it to your local food bank.
+There is also a popular food-sharing app called Olio that allows you to advertise and donate any surplus food in your local community.

 13. Support Food Waste Projects